 Therefore, you probably want a search function where they can type in what they’re looking for.
 This means choosing an external or internal knowledge base software with AI capabilities.

-You may also want to create categories of content, grouping everything together.
+You may also want to create categories of content, grouping everything.
 For example, things related to billing are in one section while sign-in issues are in another.

 Consider Accessibility and Mobile-Friendliness